Top 5 common and costly defects to consider when buying in France

 Carrying out a diagnostics inspection of a property's electrical installation (wiring etc) is legally required in France, unless the system is less than 15 years old.

 An independent surveyor will be able to expand on the issues raised in the diagnostics report, such as old equipment, poor earthing, old three-phase supplies, and lack of safety features.
-Electrics are wired differently in France and often replaced as and when required.
+Electrics can wired differently in France compared with other countries, and are often replaced as and when required.
 This means that a system can have new and old wiring, which is potentially dangerous.

 Next steps?
 A qualified electrician will be able to assess and advise on anything that needs updating.
 This could mean a complete rewire throughout the property, but it goes without saying that safe electrics should be a top priority.